Scott2bReal/tic-tac-toe/planning/basic_flow.md

    this app
 2. Define a flow to the app.
 Use the logic from the `TTTGame#play` method to inform my decisions in designing this web app version

+## Basic Game Flow

+- Human picks a square
+- If square is unoccupied, human marker goes on that square
+- Check if human wins or board is full
+- Computer moves
+- Check if computer wins or board is full
+- Display updated board if no one has won and board is not full